-There are hundreds of trekking routes in Nepal grading from easy to hard.
-As such, all of these trekking routes have their own specialities and adversities, which can dampen your mood if not assessed properly.
-So, before you start your journey to the mesmerizing trekking routes of Nepal; make sure you know about the best time to go on a trek in Nepal.
-Nepal experiences four seasons i.e. autumn, spring, summer/monsoon, and winter; all of which provide a different kind of experience to the travellers.
-And, all these seasons are the best time for trekking in the Nepalese Himalayas.
+Nepal has hundreds of Trekking Routes, grading from easy to hard.
+As such, these Trekking Routes have their specialties and adversities, which can dampen your mood if not assessed properly.
+So, before you start your journey to the mesmerizing Trekking Routes of Nepal, ensure you know the Best Time to go on a Trek in Nepal.
+Nepal experiences four seasons, i.e., autumn, spring, summer/monsoon, and winter, all providing travelers with a different kind of experience.
+And all these seasons are the best time for Trekking in the Nepalese Himalayas.

-There are several travel issues that one must be aware of when choosing the season to travel to Nepal.
+One must be aware of several travel issues when choosing the season to travel to Nepal.
 Different seasons offer varying weather conditions.
-The temperature is mostly warm at lower altitudes but as you up to the distance from the sea level, the variation of temperature also changes accordingly making it colder in higher regions.
-The higher regions are also prone to more weather changes than the lower regions.
+The temperature is warm, mainly at lower altitudes.
+Still, as you go up to the distance from the sea level, the temperature variation also changes accordingly, making it colder in higher regions.
+The higher areas are also prone to more weather changes than the lower regions.

-Accessing the best time for a trek in Nepal can be a piece of cake if you just consider these factors.
-The following information on the four seasons of Nepal might give you an insight into when you ought to start your journey.
+Accessing the best time for a Trek in Nepal can be a piece of cake if you consider these factors.
+The following information on the four seasons of Nepal might give you an insight into when you should start your journey.

-Known as the king of seasons, spring in Nepal starts in late February and ends in the month of May.
-It is the end of winter and the start of summer so you will be able to encounter the blossoming flowers and the fresh sprouts growing out of branches that were left lifeless by the winter cold.
-The cool breeze and warm temperature serve as a plus point for travellers making it one of the most suitable seasons for any type of trek in Nepal.
-The cool weather is not the only advantage of spring, there are also fewer chances of adverse climates so you will have to face lesser flight delays than in other seasons.
+Known as the king of seasons, Spring in Nepal starts in late February and ends in May.
+It is the end of winter and the start of summer, so you will be able to encounter the blossoming flowers and the fresh sprouts growing out of branches that were left lifeless by the winter cold.
+The cool breeze and warm temperature serve as a plus point for travelers making it one of the most suitable seasons for any Trek in Nepal.
+The cool weather is not the only advantage of spring; there are also fewer chances of adverse climates, so you will have to face lesser flight delays than in other seasons.

-Temperatures at higher altitudes during spring are still cold, but warmer than that of winter.
-The snow is still not melted so it is the best time to go for mountain treks as you will get to view the beautiful panoramic view of snow-covered peaks.
-You can also enjoy small tea house treks on the hills with a beautiful view of the calm rivers and stretch of hills and Himalayas at the top.
-The lower plains are however hot and humid, yet still suitable for small treks especially on deep jungles that surround the plains.
-Flora and fauna enjoy the spring just as much which is why natural treks to national parks and conservations areas are the most enjoyable during this time.
-The Rhododendrons in full bloom are a sight to see for any travellers that want to dwell in the forests of Nepal.
+Temperatures at higher altitudes during spring are still cold but warmer than in winter.
+The snow is still not melted, so it is the best time to go for Mountain Treks as you will get to view the beautiful panoramic view of snow-covered peaks.
+You can also enjoy small Tea House Treks on the hills with a beautiful view of the calm rivers and stretch of hills and Himalayas at the top.
+The lower plains are hot and humid yet still suitable for small treks, especially in the deep jungles that surround the plains.
+Flora and fauna enjoy the spring just as much, so natural tours to national parks and conservation areas are the most enjoyable.
+The Rhododendrons in full bloom are a sight for travelers who want to dwell in the forests of Nepal.

-The trails reaching up to your destinations will be dry and more equipped since it is one of the peak seasons for trekking activities in Nepal.
-The accommodations during spring are mostly well-facilitated but there is always the problem of lodges being too packed.
-Keep in mind that you might have to share a room with strangers or if not there is a possibility of you not getting a room at all so be prepared and book a room earlier.
+The trails reaching your destinations will be dry and more equipped since it is one of Nepal's peak seasons for Trekking Activities.
+The accommodations during spring are mostly well-facilitated, but there is always the problem of lodges being too packed.
+Remember that you might have to share a room with strangers, or if not, you may not get a room at all, so be prepared and book a room earlier.

-In higher altitudes, Everest Base Camp and Annapurna Base camp are the most popular trekking destinations to enjoy Base camp treks.
-Likewise, Ghorepani Poonhill Trek, Everest Panorama Trek, and Manaslu Circuit Trek are some of the ideal treks that showcase the specialities of the spring season in Nepal.
+In higher altitudes, Everest Base Camp and Annapurna Base Camp are the most popular trekking destinations to enjoy Base Camp Treks.
+Likewise, Ghorepani Poonhill Trek, Everest Panorama Trek, and Manaslu Circuit Trek are some of the ideal tours that showcase the specialties of the spring season in Nepal.

-Don’t be surprised if you see Pashupatinath flooded with hundreds of Sadhus (Hindu Holy men) smoking marijuana and hashish, enjoying the night of Lord Shiva on the occasion of Shivaratri which falls in spring.
-Lhosar (the Buddhist New Year) and Ghode Jatra are also celebrated at this time.
-Similarly, you can also enjoy viewing the streets of Nepal covered in colours so as to celebrate the festival of colour- Holi.
+Don't be surprised if you see Pashupatinath flooded with hundreds of Sadhus (Hindu Holy men) smoking marijuana and hashish, enjoying the night of Lord Shiva on the occasion of Shivaratri, which falls in spring.
+Lhosar (the Buddhist New Year) and Ghode Jatra are also celebrated.
+Similarly, you can also enjoy viewing the streets of Nepal covered in colors to celebrate the festival of color- Holi.

 Do keep in mind to have light but warm clothes.
-The days are hotter but the nights are cold so make sure you are properly dressed for both situations.
+The days are hotter, but the nights are cold, so ensure you are appropriately dressed for both situations.
 Medicinal kits with bandages and pain medicines can come in handy while trekking.
-The changing weather might be bad for your health so make sure that you are well covered and ready for the trek for the best experiences only.
+The changing weather might be bad for your health, so ensure you are well-covered and ready for the Trek in Spring Season in Nepal for the best experience.

 Recommended trek for this season